openspending/fiscal-data-package/spec/index.md

 All of these hierarchies give a picture of how the budget line fits into the bigger picture, but none of them can give the whole picture.
 Budget data usually only includes general classification categories or the top few hierarchies.
 For example a project can usually be broken down into tasks, but budget data usually would not go into so much detail.
 It might not even be divided into projects.

-Categorizing and organizing the data is more about describing it from the bigger perspective than breaking it down into detailed components and the Budget Data Package specification tries to take that into account by including top level hierarchies and generalised classification systems but there is still a possibility to go into details by supplying a good description of every row in the budget data.
+Categorizing and organizing the data is more about describing it from the bigger perspective than breaking it down into detailed components and the Fiscal Data Package specification tries to take that into account by including top level hierarchies and generalised classification systems but there is still a possibility to go into details by supplying a good description of every row in the budget data.